 2. ¿Cómo andas? – How is it going?

-If you’re looking for an informal way to say ‘how are you’ in Spanish, ‘¿cómo andas?’ is a good option to use with your friends and family.
-You can translate it as ‘how are you?’, ‘how is it going?’ or ‘how are you doing?’.
+If you’re looking for an informal expression, ‘¿cómo andas?’ is a good option to use with your friends and family.
+This Spanish phrase means ‘how is it going?’ or ‘how are you doing?’.

 ¡Qué onda, amiga! ¿Cómo andas?